learnk8s/learnk8s.io/src/bsk201909/secrets.md

 brew install kubeseal
 ```

-(For other operations systems, use the [releases pages](https://github.com/bitnami-labs/sealed-secrets/releases) and download the relevant executable).
+> For other operating systems, use the [releases pages](https://github.com/bitnami-labs/sealed-secrets/releases) and download the relevant executable.

 When the operator starts, it generates a private and public key.